coachshea/neo-pipe/readme.md

 au filetype txt let b:npipe_type=0
 ```

-**Important Note**

-If both npipe\_com and npipe\_type are not set, NeoPipe will simply echo the
-text in the scratch buffer.
-These two commands collectively determine the
-principle behavior of this NeoPipe.
-It is certainly fine to leave either/both
-unset if echoing is desired, but in most cases NeoPipe's true power comes from
-the skillful utilization of these two options.

 npipe\_append
 -------------

 This variable informs NeoPipe of whether to clear the buffer for each
 invocation, or to append each subsequent write of the output buffer.
 The text
 can be appended to the top or bottom of the buffer by setting this to 'top' or
 'bottom' respectively.
-If npipe\_append in not set, or set to anything other
+If `npipe_append` in not set, or set to anything other
 than 'top' or 'bottom', then the buffer is cleared and rewritten on each
 invocation.
+If `npipe_type` is set to 't' then this option is ignored.

 ```vim
 let g:npipe_type='bottom'